liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

     @end

-Then, set this callback to the session and call your service as usual:
+Then set this callback to the session and call your service as usual:

     BlogsEntriesCallback *callback = [[BlogsEntriesCallback alloc] init];